 - It may not be safe to travel — for yourself or others — if you are ill or recently had a specific injury or surgery.
 The CDC has a list of situations when you generally shouldn’t travel.
 Discuss with your doctor to be sure.

 Like everything that goes on an airplane, your medications will need to be screened.

-Inform the TSA officer at security of any liquid medications you plan on taking on the plane, as well as any accessories associated with it, such as freezer packs, IV bags, pumps and syringes, and separate them from your other belongings before screening begins.
+Inform the TSA officer of any liquid medications you plan on taking on the plane, as well as any accessories associated with it, such as freezer packs, IV bags, pumps and syringes, and separate them from your other belongings before screening begins.
 Normally, all carry-on liquids need to follow the 3-1-1 rule, which states that you can bring liquids, aerosols, gels, creams and pastes in your bag and through the checkpoint, as long as they are 3.4 ounces or less, and are contained in one clear, sealable 1-quart bag per traveler.
 There are exceptions to this rule, so bring your needs to the attention of a TSA officer for help.